Tkachenko-School/awesome-js-essentials/courses/part2/lesson3.md

 combined('d')
 ```

-Since what spread is actually building is a logical flow of ternaries and functions, when we ask for the value of a single key it executes the logic to get the value for only that key without worrying about getting the other values.
-[Even this small example seems to show a performance gain.](<https://jsperf.com/function-spread/1>) If we had to spread more times, we could save ourselves more intermediary objects and more time.
+Since what spread is actually building is a logical flow of ternaries and functions, when we ask for the value of a single key it executes the logic to get the value for only that key without worrying about getting the other values. and it also a great for performance of your code. if we need to spread more often, we could save time and more intermediary objects. with only current realization.

 Finally since spread produces a function, we also get all the goodness of working with functions like function composition!
 Here is our spread definition again: